 Twitter is a vital component of an effective social media strategy.
-It’s user growth may have declined but it still boasts hundreds of millions of active daily users.
+It’s user growth may have declined but it still boats hundreds of millions of active daily users.

-There are four principal benefits to use Twitter which include (free) marketing, connecting with your customers, branding and keeping an eye on your competition.
+There are four principal benefits to using Twitter which include (free) marketing, connecting with you customers, branding and keeping an eye on your competition.

 Twitter sets itself apart from other social platforms with these unique points: